athola/athola/README.md

 # Alex Thola

-Senior Network Engineer at webAI.
-Based in Austin, Texas.
+Senior Network Engineer at webAI in Austin, Texas.

 I got into security through reverse engineering and systems programming after graduating from UT with a math degree.
 My first job was hacking Nissan ECUs to unlock performance gains for race engines.
 From there I moved into cybersecurity, leading a team building network security tools in Rust and Python.